 5 ways to go Green at Work

-With Earth Day approaching on 22 April, it’s the perfect time to start thinking about how your business can go green.
+Having observed Earth Day on 22 April, it’s the perfect time to start thinking about how your business can go green.
 You don’t have to implement huge changes to see a difference and the benefits can far outweigh the efforts.
 Want to reduce your energy costs and carbon footprint at the same time?
 Here are our five top tips for a more eco-friendly workplace.

 - Shut it down

 After a long day in the office, it can be easy to forget to shut your computer down but, according to Global Action Plan, computers and similar technologies account for three to four per cent of the world’s carbon emissions.
 If you fail to flick the power switch at home time and you’re a nine to five worker, that’s 16 hours a day that your computer is using wasted energy.
 Do the planet (and the office’s electricity bill) a favour and turn it off.

 Admit it, we’ve all been guilty of throwing recyclables in the general bin rather than separating them out.
 The best solution is to make it as convenient to recycle your rubbish – remove individual desk bins and replace them with communal recycling bins.
 This should remove the temptation of just easily throwing something away and save it from landfill.